turingschool/career-development-curriculum-site/module_one/week_5_storytelling_linkedin_workshop.md

 For all the details on how to build an effective LinkedIn profile, check out the guidelines at the [top of this page](/resources/branding_resources)

 ### Workshop Guidelines
-This workshop takes place during Week 5 Homeroom.
+This workshop takes place during Week 5 Homeroom:

 1. Revisit your norms as a group to understand how you'll approach feedback with each other in this space (5 mins)
 2. Status check (10 mins)